CharanGoude/CharanGoude/README.md

 - 👋 Hi, I’m @CharanGoude
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning BTech 2 yr
+- 🌱 I’m currently UnderGraguate
 - 💞️ I’m looking to collaborate on any internship
 - 📫 How to reach me CharanGoud(LinkedIn), charangoude@gmail.com (Mail I'd)